 - 2 medium cloves garlic

 - ½ teaspoon sugar

-Combine tomatillos, 1 jalapeño, onion, avocado, cilantro, 2 tablespoon water, 1 tablespoon lime juice, salt and sugar in the container of a food processor or blender.
+Combine tomatillos, 1 jalapeño, onion, avocado, cilantro, 2 tablespoon water, 1 tablespoon lime juice, the garlic, salt and sugar in the container of a food processor or blender.
 If it’s difficult to blend add more water, 1 tablespoon at a time.